aws-samples/aws-security-workshops-jp/docs/index.md

 ![Components](assets/images/csf-core-functions.png "NIST Cybersecurity Framework Core Functions")

-Welcome to the AWS security workshops portal!
+TEST - Welcome to the AWS security workshops portal!
 Here you will find a collection of workshops aimed at helping you gain an understanding of the service ecosystem and introduce you to a variety of best practices that can be applied to securing your environments and workloads running in AWS.

 Security and Compliance is a <a href="https://aws.amazon.com/compliance/shared-responsibility-model/" target="_blank">shared responsibility</a> between AWS and the customer.
 AWS customers benefit from a data center and network architecture built to satisfy the requirements of the most security-sensitive organizations.
 AWS is responsible for protecting the infrastructure which runs all of the services offered and this responsibility is known as the ***Security of the Cloud***.
 Customers responsibility, known as the ***Security in the Cloud***, is determined by which services the customer chooses to use.